My Chemical Romance: 2001–2002: Formation and I Brought You My Bullets, You Brought Me Your Love

-Major label signing and Three Cheers for Sweet Revenge (2003–2006)
+2003–2006: Major label signing and Three Cheers for Sweet Revenge

 On August 31, 2003, the band announced via their website that they had signed a deal with Reprise Records.
-Following a tour with Avenged Sevenfold, the band began working on their second album, which was titled Three Cheers for Sweet Revenge, which was released on June 8, 2004.
+The band's second album, Three Cheers for Sweet Revenge, was released on June 8, 2004.
 A month after the album's release, the band replaced Matt Pelissier with Bob Bryar.
 The band released four singles from the album: "I'm Not Okay (I Promise)", "Thank You for the Venom", "Helena", and "The Ghost of You".
 The album went platinum in just over a year after its release.

 At the beginning of 2005, the band was featured on the first Taste of Chaos tour along with The Used and Killswitch Engage.
 The band also was the opening act for Green Day on their American Idiot tour.
 They then co-headlined Warped Tour 2005 with Fall Out Boy and co-headlined a tour with Alkaline Trio and Reggie and the Full Effect around the US.
-That same year, My Chemical Romance collaborated with The Used for a cover of the Queen and David Bowie classic, "Under Pressure", which was released as a benefit single for tsunami relief on iTunes and other Internet outlets.
+That same year, My Chemical Romance collaborated with The Used for a cover of the Queen and David Bowie song, "Under Pressure", which was released as a benefit single for tsunami relief on iTunes and other Internet outlets.

 In March 2006, the album Life on the Murder Scene was released, incorporating a CD and two DVDs.
 It included one documentary DVD chronicling the band's history, and a second DVD with music videos, the making of their videos and live performances.
 An unauthorized biography DVD Things That Make You Go MMM! was also released in June 2006.
 The DVD does not actually feature any My Chemical Romance music clips or performances but contains interviews with those who knew the band before much of their fame.
 A biography titled Something Incredible This Way Comes was also released, written by Paul Stenning and published in 2006.
 It features information on their beginnings right through to their third album, The Black Parade.